animazaman/Text-Classification-on-Amazon-Product-Reviews/README.md

 # Text-Classification-on-Amazon-Product-Reviews
-# A project on Deep Learning
+#A project on Deep Learning
+#- LSTM-based text categorization project using the Amazon Review dataset.